 Bias has been a key issue in recruitment for many years.
-Although we can argue that workplaces are much more diverse than they used to be, we still have a long way to go.
+We can argue that things are improving, but we still have a long way to go.
 Even though different laws have been put into place to fight discrimination, sadly, it still exists within recruitment today.

 The Initial Stage

 The only way we can resolve this issue is to get to the root of the problem and this can often be due to the unconscious bias of a recruiter.
 Without knowing it, we are all biased in some way and trying to avoid this can be somewhat impossible.